docker/labs/beginner/chapters/alpine.md

 - *Docker daemon* - The background service running on the host that manages building, running and distributing Docker containers.
 - *Docker client* - The command line tool that allows the user to interact with the Docker daemon.
 - *Docker Hub* - A [registry](https://hub.docker.com/explore/) of Docker images.
 You can think of the registry as a directory of all available Docker images.
 You'll be using this later in this tutorial.

+## Next Steps
+For the next step in the tutorial, head over to [2.0 Webapps with Docker](./webapps.md)